jgdemois/dotfiles/README.md

 ## Tools Included

 - **Yabai**: A window management tool for macOS that allows for efficient tiling and organization of application windows.
-- **SKHD**: A simple hotkey daemon for macOS that lets you define keyboard shortcuts to trigger various commands.
+- **skhd**: A simple hotkey daemon for macOS that lets you define keyboard shortcuts to trigger various commands.
-- **Komorebi**: A beautiful wallpaper manager for macOS, which also allows for animated wallpapers.
+- **Komorebi**: A window management tool for Windows that allows for efficient tiling and organization of application windows.
-- **WKHD**: A tiling window manager for macOS that aims to improve workflow through keyboard-driven management.
+- **whkd**: A simple hotkey daemon for Windows that lets you define keyboard shortcuts to trigger various commands.
 - **Neovim**: An extensible text editor designed for developer usability.

 ## Getting Started